quan-h-vu/quan-h-vu.github.io/content/samples/CEscore/index.md

 ### The Effect of Multiple Recurring Behaviors

-If the driver Jake uses his cell phone while driving multiple times after Holt has coached him, each repetition counts separately.
+If the driver Jake uses his cell phone while driving multiple times after Holt has trained him, each repetition counts separately.
 This situation indicates that Jake may have received less effective training than a driver who repeated that behavior just once after training.
-In the diagram below, the yellow indicates the period after coaching during which 'Phone Usage' events would qualify as Recurring Behaviors.
+In the diagram below, the yellow indicates the period after training during which 'Phone Usage' incidents would qualify as Recurring Behaviors.

 ![Chart showing the effect of multiple Recurring Behaviors](./BCSmulti1.png)